Taylor Of Old Bond Street Sandalwood Shaving Cream Review

 Scent

 I like Sandalwood, but it has now become somewhat vanilla to me, and I look for something more, or maybe just different.
-However, Sandalwood is a popular option and usually has a good, musky, masculine scent that I would call barbershop style.
+However, Sandalwood is a popular option and usually has a good, musky, masculine scent that I would describe as a barbershop style.

-I recently tried Simpson Sandalwood, and I know Proraso RED Sandalwood very well (they are both very good).
-However, I prefer this one from TOBS, it has more scent.
+I recently tried Simpson Sandalwood, and I am familiar with Proraso RED Sandalwood (both are very good).
+However, I prefer this one from TOBS; it has more scent.

-There is a decent scent that hits my nostrils as soon as I take off the tub lid, but not aggressively, and it’s enough to know it’s Sandalwood.
+A pleasant scent fills my nostrils as soon as I remove the tub lid, but not aggressively, and it’s enough to recognize it as Sandalwood.

-I definitely get some light and fresh floral top notes and something spicy (likely the Euegnol) and woodsy in the middle.
+I definitely get some light and fresh floral top notes, as well as something spicy (likely the Eugenol) and a woodsy middle note.
 The base notes remain floral, woodsy, and kind of warm.
 That’s what my nostrils tell me anyway!

-The scent did linger for a couple of hours which I like.
-The lingering is not overpowering, though, just present.
+The scent lingered for a couple of hours, which I appreciated.
+The lingering is not overpowering, though; it is just present.

 Overall, it’s a great Sandalwood scent.